We’re happy that Wes, an FI student, has volunteered to share his testimonial tale of pain, recovery, and personal realization with our readers …

 No longer am I a high school athlete with barely the need to stretch before exerting myself.
 That much was clear.
 This had been the first notable injury of my life.
 I have never broken a bone, torn ligaments, or had surgery.
 I’ve never even needed stitches.
 I felt more than pain in my foot as a result of the ill-fated jump.
 I felt confusion, frustration, helplessness at the situation, wondering why it was healing so much slower than anything had in the past, and how such a silly little thing could set me back in so many ways.

 Each session, I came in to report to Donna something new on top of persistent heel pain and worry over my upcoming trip.
-Each time, I walked out with noticeable improvement in both regards.
+Each time, I walked out with a noticeable improvement in both regards.

 As a student and client, I cannot accurately describe how or why the Feldenkrais Method and its specific movements have the benefits that they do.
 What I have noticed, though, are the tools with which Donna conveys them.
-Her hands, as I am confident any of her students can attest, are they keys to her practice.
+Her hands, as I am confident any of her students can attest, are the keys to her practice.
 They’re strong and long, steady, and decisive.
 I can feel her thoughtfulness through her work.
 Donna was, and always has been, incredibly mindful of my comfort through every session, asking questions and instructing in a calm, reassuring tone that is assuredly part of the healing experience.

 By the time I woke up on the morning of my second departure, I felt like a new person.
 I was ready to strap-up and head out without fear of a premature return and without the need to sully the experience with constant complaints, confident in my possession of sound body and mind.
-A faint soreness remained in my foot, but I could walk and bare heavy weight without issue.
+A faint soreness remained in my foot, but I could walk and bare heavyweight without issue.

 That lingering soreness acted as a friendly reminder of my own mortality, at least until the pain disappeared altogether.
 It became less noticeable with every mile we put between us and the parking lot.

 Those miles added up quickly.
-We hiked twenty-four miles in Yosemite in three days, including a nine-thousand foot ascent to the Summit of Clouds Rest.
+We hiked twenty-four miles in Yosemite in three days, including a nine-thousand-foot ascent to the Summit of Clouds Rest.
 We carried forty-five pound overnight packs for about half of the trek and did not stop to rest on behalf of my foot even once, a massive departure from my visualized worst fears.

 My back pain, too, melted away on the first day.
 It was as if Donna had aligned my moving parts to lock into place as soon as I hit the trail or returned to my most comfortable states of exertion.
 The difference was staggering.
 I stood at one point, looking down into Yosemite Valley, bouncing back and forth on both feet, and couldn’t help but crack a smile as wide as the valley itself.
 The climb provided a sense of accomplishment, sure, but knowing where I was, physically and mentally, only weeks prior, made it that much sweeter.